 The Canadian National Authority is located at the Department of Foreign Affairs, Trade and Development.
 It is mandated to implement the Chemical Weapons Convention Implementation Act, while minimizing its impact on Canadian industry, research, and other institutions.

-If you believe you are affected by the obligations of the Chemical Weapons Convention (CWC), please see the "How the Chemical Weapons Convention (CWC) Affects You" page.
+If you believe you are affected by the obligations of the Chemical Weapons Convention (CWC), please see the "The Canadian National Authority (Chemical Weapons Convention)" page.

 - Date Modified: